Air Booking Guide

 Commit Workbench API Reference

-*Seats and ancillaries can be added either during booking or ticketing, or in a separate workbench session, per the support noted in the Seats and Ancillaries guides.
+You can shop for and add seats and ancillaries either during booking or ticketing, or in a separate workbench session, per the support noted in the Seats and Ancillaries guides.

-***FOP can be added during booking only for GDS.
-If FOP is added for NDC it is not stored and must be sent again at ticketing; or you can send both FOP and payment to book and ticket at once in the NDC Instant Pay flow.
+Sending form of payment (FOP) in the initial booking workflow is supported only for GDS.
+If FOP is added for NDC it is not stored and must be sent again at ticketing.

-As an alternative to not only the above booking workflow but also the entire JSON API minimum required workflow, you can send Add Product instead of Add Offer.
-Add Product allows you to start with booking and skip the Search and AirPrice steps; however, you must already have full details for the itinerary to book.
-This full payload request is best suited for corporate customers who frequently travel the same itinerary and do not need or want to check price or alternative options.
+As an alternative to the entire JSON API minimum required workflow, you can send Add Product at booking instead of Add Offer.
+Add Product is a full payload request that allows you to skip the Search and AirPrice steps and start with booking.
+You must already have full details for the itinerary to book.
+This request is best suited for corporate customers who frequently travel the same itinerary and do not need or want to check price or alternative options.
 The request sends flight and class of service data as sourced from outside the JSON APIs.

-Although not shown below, you can send the optional Fare Display request in this flow to retrieve fare rule text for an itinerary.
+You can send the optional Fare Display request (not shown below) in any workbench session to retrieve fare rule text for an itinerary.

 The Instant Pay workflow, supported only for NDC, allows you to book and ticket in the same workbench session.